woodie/geminabox-ldap/README.md

 Gem "in a box" with LDAP/AD authentication &amp; branding for Docker

-### Usage
+### Quick Demo

-To quickly run geminabox-ldap:
+To quickly run geminabox-ldap (without persistence):

     docker run -d -p 2222:9292 woodie/geminabox-ldap

 To upload a gem, authenticate as `tesla` with password `password`.

+### Production Usage

-If you want to use Nginx, setup a CNAME (or add a hostname like rubygems.example.com) to your `/etc/hosts` file.
+You will want to use Nginx and setup a CNAME.
+For testing, add the hostname `rubygems.example.com` to your `/etc/hosts` file.

 Run the nginx-proxy proxy: